ppy/osu-wiki/wiki/Contests/TMWC/2024/en.md

 ### Format

 - Assuming that 16 teams will be formed, round 1 will have all 16 teams participate, and half will be eliminated.
 Round 2 will feature 8 teams, and half will be eliminated.
 If more teams end up participating, the format will be adjusted so every team will get to participate.
-- Every round’s judging criteria will be the same.
+- Every round's judging criteria will be the same.
 - Rounds will have varying numbers of maps required to be produced.
-Each map in each round will be produced according to a specific modifier that focuses on what skills we expect mappers to display.
+Each map in each round will be produced according to a specific modifier that focuses on what skills mappers are expected to display.
 You do not need to adhere to this theme but will lose points for failing to do so.
 - When choosing the songs you will map during a round, the songs **must** be chosen from the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists).
 If a specific song is provided, you must map only that song.
 - Each team must produce exactly **one** difficulty for each song unless otherwise stated by the round specifications.
 If more than one difficulty is submitted, only the difficulty with the highest star rating will be judged.
 - Custom additions such as hitsounds and storyboards are allowed, but **will not be considered in the judging process**.
 Judges will only get access to a `.osz` file containing the audio, background, and the singular `.osu` difficulty.
 You will not get points for background choice.